LLNL/sundials/doc/shared/sundials/Install.rst

 .. note::

+   .. versionchanged:: x.y.z

-   Starting with SUNDIALS v7.1.0, a single version provided to ``find_package`` denotes the minimum version of SUNDIALS to look for, and any version equal or newer than what is specified will match.
+      A single version provided to ``find_package`` denotes the minimum version of SUNDIALS to look for, and any version equal or newer than what is specified will match.
+In prior versions ``SUNDIALSConfig.cmake`` required the version found to have the same major version number as the single version provided to ``find_package``.

 Table of SUNDIALS libraries and header files